Information Literacy Test Out

 All SAU undergraduates are required to take the Information Literacy 101 class for one hour of credit.

-All transfer students are also required to take the one hour credit course unless they have taken a similar course at another institution and credit is indicated on their transcripts.
+All transfer students also are required to take the one-hour credit course unless they have taken a similar course at another institution and credit is indicated on their transcripts.

 - Someone whose high school had a systematic program of library instruction